sfl0r3nz05/DistributedBchFWArchIoT/Implementation/AuthorAgent/README.md

 # Author Agent
 The author agent lets authors perform the registration tasks for the blockchain network.
 For more information about the data flow and case uses, see [Author Agent Design](../../Design/ClientApplication/AuthorAgent)

 The agent serves an REST API accesible through the port 3000.
+It is composed by a node.js application and a database, each contained on it's own image.

 ## Endpoints